Skip to content

 In this tutorial, we'll call the service spark-one.
 Adjust as needed in the configuration and code blocks if your service has a different name.

-To add the Node-RED service, run:
+To add the Node-RED service, see our setup guide.

 Listening to the Brewblox eventbus